 Home baking also helps minimise their intake of any added preservatives and additives.
 It’s a great activity with the kids during the weekends.
 Get them to help you shape the dough into circular dough balls ready for baking in a hot oven.

 A family favourite kids love popcorn!

-You can prepare these at home and store in air tight containers.
+You can prepare these at home and store them in air-tight containers.

 This recipe is for wild rosemary popcorn which makes a delicious change.

-Corn kernels are also incredibly budget friendly and is available all year round.
-Just be mindful of how much oil and salt is added when preparing it.
+Corn kernels are also incredibly budget-friendly and are available all year round.
+Just be mindful of how much oil and salt are added when preparing it.

-Apart from this, it’s a delicious source of fibre and a bowl can be happily shared amongst friends after school or if added in your child’s lunch box.
+Apart from this, it’s a delicious source of fibre and a bowl can be happily shared amongst friends after school or if added to your child’s lunch box.

 Homemade flap jack